dodona-edu/dodona-edu.github.io/en/guides/pycharm-plugin/README.md

 ![new exercise](./new_exercise.png)

-When creating your first exercise, **PyCharm will ask for you API token**.
+When creating your first exercise, **PyCharm will ask for your API token**.
 Paste the API token you just made in the first step.

 Next, you should see a list of your Dodona courses.
 Pick the right course, exercise series and exercise.
 PyCharm will now automatically create a new file in which you can write your solution.